open-feature/flagd/docs/configuration/flagd_start.md

   -d, --socket-path string                  Flagd socket path.
 With grpc the service will become available on this address.
 With http(s) the grpc-gateway proxy will use this address internally.
-  -y, --sync-provider string                DEPRECATED: Set a sync provider e.g. filepath or remote -a, --sync-provider-args stringToString   Sync provider arguments as key values separated by = (default []) -f, --uri .yaml/.yml/.json                Set a sync provider uri to read data from, this can be a filepath,url or FeatureFlagConfiguration.
+  -y, --sync-provider string                DEPRECATED: Set a sync provider e.g. filepath or remote -a, --sync-provider-args stringToString   Sync provider arguments as key values separated by = (default []) -f, --uri .yaml/.yml/.json                Set a sync provider uri to read data from, this can be a filepath,url (http and grpc) or FeatureFlagConfiguration.
 Using multiple providers is supported however if flag keys are duplicated across multiple sources it may lead to unexpected behavior.
 Please note that if you are using filepath, flagd only supports files with .yaml/.yml/.json extension.
 ```

 ### Options inherited from parent commands